 - The Gallery: The Gallery is an informal space that provides a venue for students and faculty to work in small groups.
 The Gallery is also home to the Taz 6 3D printer.

-CRC staff in the Imaging Center work a standard day and are normally available by appointment between 8:30 and 4:30, or during our regular drop-in consultation hours.
+CRC staff in the Imaging Center work a standard day and are normally available by appointment between 8:30 and 4:30, or during our regular drop-in consultation hours held throughout the academic year.
 Of course, they can also be contacted via email or phone.
 Please see our Staff Page for contact information.